fermmm/boilerplate-typescript-react-redux-webpack/README.md

 # Starting template (voilerplate) for a front end Typescript + React project.

 This boilerplate comes from an ejected create-react-app with more things added and improved based on the experience of the devs that used it and shared their opinions with me.
-It's also a fork improved from btmnk/react-skeleton.
+It's also a fork of btmnk/react-skeleton.

 Includes:
 - **Typescript**